-Business Math 2 2 0 3 BUS 121
+BUS 121 Business Math 2 2 0 3

-Prerequisite: None Co-requisite: None This course covers fundamental mathematical operations and their application to business problems.
+This course covers fundamental mathematical operations and their application to business problems.
 Topics include payroll, pricing, interest and discount, commission, taxes, and other pertinent uses of mathematics in the field of business.
 Upon completion, students should be able to apply mathematical concepts to business.